rempairamore/KnockGram/README.md

 ## Manual Configuration

 Before running the script, you'll need to configure some variables in the `var_file.py` (use the `var_file.py_example` as a template).
-You can either manually edit this file or use the provided `script_setup.sh` for a guided configuration.
+You can either manually edit this file or use the provided `setup.sh` for a guided configuration.

 Here's a brief overview of the variables: